Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

     $ python3 VisualizeResultsLightSeq.py

-Next R version 3.6.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes for each pair of layers for both Light-Seq and simulated Drop-Seq data (under their respective subfolders).
+Next R version 3.6.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes in the TH+ amacrine cells versus TH- amacrine cells.
 These scripts were originally modeled off of R code written for the [Probe-Seq](https://elifesciences.org/articles/51452) method.
-For Light-Seq, a heatmap is also generated showing the genes for each layer that were significantly enriched compared to both other layers (shown in Figure 1 of the publication).
-TODO
+For Light-Seq, a heatmap is also generated showing the genes that were significantly enriched upon comparing TH+ and TH- amacrine cells.

-    > source("LightSeqDEA.R") TODO
+    > source("LightSeq_Amacrine_DEA.R")

 The plots for length histograms, length bias, and RPKM can be generated with: